openlawteam/openlaw-elements/README.md

 ReactDOM.render(<App />, document.getElementById('your-id-here'));
 ```

+### Available Props

+You can check out our [OpenLaw Elements docs](https://docs.openlaw.io/openlaw-elements/) for more details.

+### OpenLaw library dependency

+As OpenLaw Elements depends on the [openlaw](https://www.npmjs.com/package/openlaw) package, we recommend always using the [latest](https://www.npmjs.com/package/openlaw/v/latest) version.

 ### Using our default styles

 Our component comes with a separate file of base styles which you can include in your app JS (via an `import`) or HTML.
 If you decide to import the styles into your JS, be sure to add a way to import CSS into your bundle.
 As an example, using Webpack's [css-loader](https://github.com/webpack-contrib/css-loader) + [style-loader](https://github.com/webpack-contrib/style-loader).
 If you are using [create-react-app](https://github.com/facebook/create-react-app) this is already done for you.